jay-2000/Open-source-it/README.md

 - while submitting the PR(Pull Request) attach the screenshot or demo of your project in PR Description / comment.

+- Try to Name your folder same as your issue/Feature name.

 - Don't just CTRL+C CRTL+V the project put some of your own effort and Learn in Public.

 ### [LICENSE](https://github.com/jay-2000/Open-source-hacktoberfest/blob/main/LICENSE)